-Allan Border made his Test debut in the 1978/79 series against England.
-In 1987, he became Australia’s highest run scorer in Test cricket, making 7343 runs in 94 Tests.
-He went on to become the world’s top Test scorer (11,174 runs) and most capped Test player (156 games).
+Border made his Test debut in the 1978/79 series against England.
+In 1987, he became Australia’s highest run scorer in Test cricket, making 7,343 runs from 94 Tests and went on to become the world’s top Test scorer with 11,174 runs (a record held until November 2005 when it was passed by the West Indian Brian Lara) and most capped Test player with 156 matches, including a record 153 consecutive.
 A more than capable spinner, and a dogged fielder with a lethal throwing arm, Border was the heart and soul of the Australian cricket side for more than a decade.

-Named Wisden Cricketer of the Year in 1982, Border assumed the national captaincy in 1984, following Kim Hughes’ distraught resignation.
-These were dark days, when Australia’s cricketing fortunes were in a slump, and the way ahead was uncertain.
-However, Border’s hard-edged leadership and determined partnership with coach Bob Simpson during the perilous 1980s helped create a golden era extending to the current day.
+Border assumed the national captaincy in 1984, following Kim Hughes’ distraught resignation and led the team through some of its darkest days.
+Australia’s cricketing fortunes were in a slump, and the way ahead was uncertain, however, Border’s hard-edged leadership and determined partnership with coach Bob Simpson AO MBE during the perilous 1980’s helped create a golden era extending to the current day.
 Affectionately known as ‘Captain Grumpy’ by many, he was also ‘AB’ – and the saviour of Australian cricket – to a generation of spectators and commentators.

 Under this leadership, Australia emerged triumphant on two fronts.
 The first occasion was in 1987, when Australia overcame England by seven runs in Calcutta to win the World Cup.
 The second great achievement, however, eclipsed the World Cup win tenfold when, in 1989, Border led a revitalised team against England to win the Ashes.
 The Australian combination could do no wrong, and Border was the inspiration behind much of the side’s success.
 It was a time for all who followed Australian cricket to treasure.